 Mobility 21 is a coalition that brings together public, business and community stakeholders to pursue regional solutions to the transportation challenges facing Imperial, Los Angeles, Orange, Riverside, San Bernardino, San Diego and Ventura counties.
 A nonpartisan alliance, Mobility 21 delivers a unified voice for the region’s transportation priorities and seeks to improve mobility in the region.

 Mobility 21 was created in 2002 to bring together elected officials, transportation providers, businesses, local municipalities, labor and community leaders to develop solutions to the transportation issues facing Los Angeles County.
 This initiative, led by the Los Angeles Area Chamber of Commerce and the Los Angeles County Metropolitan Transportation Authority (Metro) in partnership with the Automobile Club of Southern California, was kicked off at the first Mobility 21 transportation summit on November 18, 2002.

 Over 500 people attended the first summit and the group developed resolutions on land use, public transit, streets and highways, goods movement, aviation, transportation financing, and coalition building.
 A key recommendation included in the resolutions was to launch the Mobility 21 Coalition.
 The other resolutions have served as an advocacy platform for the Mobility 21 Coalition, which has developed recommendations on various policy issues at the federal and state levels of government.

 In 2007, Mobility 21 became a regional effort to focus on the transportation efforts of Southern California.
-In addition to Los Angeles County, Mobility 21 is comprised of Imperial, Orange, Riverside, San Bernardino, San Diego and Ventura Counties to engage in a conversation about regional transportation priorities for our 17 million residents.
+In addition to Los Angeles County, Mobility 21 is comprised of Imperial, Orange, Riverside, San Bernardino, San Diego and Ventura Counties to engage in a conversation about regional transportation priorities for our region.

 Goals and Objectives